ArcherYuePan/ArcherYuePan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-With a background in psychology, I have a passion for identifying behavioral inconsistencies in the marketplace and leveraging them to develop insightful research questions.
-One of my dissertation projects, for instance, examines the variations in consumer acceptance of AI products and services.
-Another project provides insights into why some consumers are more inclined to negotiate prices than others.
-I am particularly enthusiastic about using my research to enhance individual and societal well-being.
-Through additional projects on charitable donations, misinformation, consumption happiness, and investment decisions, I aim to use marketing as a tool to empower consumers, marketers, and policymakers.
+With a background in psychology, I am passionate about identifying behavioral inconsistencies in the marketplace and leveraging these insights to develop impactful research questions.
+My job market paper investigates the heterogeneity in consumer acceptance of AI products and services, addressing the question: Why do AI products originate in Western countries but diffuse more rapidly in Eastern countries?
+In another research project, I examine why some consumers are keen to negotiate prices while others dislike doing so.
+Additionally, I am committed to using my research to enhance both individual and societal well-being.
+My research also includes studies on charitable donations, misinformation, consumption happiness, and investment decisions.

 I am currently on the 2024-2025 job market.